-Following the termination of the Sanofi License Agreement in April 2016, we assumed responsibility for worldwide development and commercialization of Afrezza, which included, among other activities, establishing a channel strategy, distribution agreements, a contract sales force, co-pay assistance programs, a voucher program, data agreements, and payor relationships.
-Under terms of the transition agreement, Sanofi continued to fulfill orders for Afrezza in the United States until we began distributing MannKind-branded Afrezza product to major wholesalers during the week of July 25, 2016.
-We began recognizing commercial product sales revenue during the three months ended September 30, 2016.
+On January 4, 2016, we received written notification from Sanofi of its election to terminate in its entirety the Sanofi License Agreement.
+The effective date of termination was April 4, 2016, which was when we assumed responsibility for worldwide development and commercialization of Afrezza.
+Under the terms of the transition agreement, Sanofi continued to fulfill orders for Afrezza in the United States until we began distributing MannKind-branded Afrezza product to major wholesalers in late July 2016.
+We began recognizing commercial product sales revenue when MannKind-branded Afrezza was dispensed from pharmacies to patients in August 2016.